Surya291/email_client_on_linux/README.md

 # mutt : email_client_on_linux
-Instructions to setup mutt email to access emails via console
+Instructions to setup mutt email to access emails from your terminal.

 This is a comprehensive set of instructions to setup mutt on your ubuntu